 I made a new year’s resolutions post of sorts exactly one year ago, and while it has a lot of good stuff, including a guide to living more sustainably, it isn’t something that I religiously followed.
 This is because I had a shitty year, and my mental focus was completely off.
 Not because the resolutions were bad, hehe.

+But what does it mean to live sustainably?
 I still want to live a low-impact life (and want everyone else to do so as well), and I still will be following the same steps I had listed out last year – with some key adjustments.
 A lot of things have massively changed over the last 365 days.
 Top among them?
 The urgency of the climate crisis that we need to acknowledge and deal with.
 Point #6 is the main addition – and most important point – for the new year, and something that’s become a do-or-die situation.
 Literally.

 Here’s a list of what I plan to focus on in 2020.